andfanilo/andfanilo/README.md

-## I'm Fanilo, I want tohelp you get your Data Projects noticed :wave:
+## :cherry_blossom: I'm Fanilo, I want to help you get your Data Projects noticed

 I'm on a quest to help everyone build attractive and thoughtful Data Science, with 10+ years experience in framing business cases for analytics, collecting/processing/exploring your data and showcasing the results in web apps and BI tools.